Get your free-of-cost POV engagement!

 While the demand for high-tech applications and products is at an all-time high and still accelerating, the US is facing a serious shortage of qualified, trained workers in a number of skilled occupations, including programming, software development, and computer engineering.

-According to a recent Gartner report, estimates put the number of new computer related jobs in the US at nearly 1.5 million, while the US Educational system will most likely only be able to supply less than half a million qualified candidates to fill those jobs.
+According to a recent Gartner report, estimates put the number of new computer-related jobs in the US at nearly 1.5 million, while the US Educational system will most likely only be able to supply less than half a million qualified candidates to fill those jobs.
 The US Tech Industry will need to make up the difference somewhere.

 As new technologies emerge, the current primary and secondary educational systems are proving to be behind the times when it comes to course options.
 For example, even though it has been a major multi-platform language for nearly 20 years, the number of trained Java programmers graduating in the US is far below what is required for current development needs.